gaqzi/reflections/content/python/decouple_with_generators.md

 queue_name='default', content='world'
 ```

-This allows you to define multiple consumers and run them in separate threads / processes without the producer ever knowing the existence of them.
+This allows you to define multiple consumers and run them in separate threads/processes without the producer ever knowing about their existence at all.

 ## References